Published Articles

 Published in Construction Canada, November 2010 (Go to Page 20)

-This article stresses how important it is to fully understand what caused deterioration or damage that may have occurred to masonry structures - as well as the mechanism of failure.
+This article stresses how important it is to fully understand what caused deterioration or damage that may have occurred to masonry structures - as well as the mechanisms of failure.
 Cameo case studies are used to illustrate where poor design or material selection contributed to a particular problem - and how failure to understand this sometimes leads to repeat failure.

 Owens Art Gallery: A Holistic Conservation Strategy